 Depositions are a part of nearly every pre-trial discovery process.
-Depositions are used to ensure there are no surprises at trial and are to help the parties understand your perspective of all the facts in your car accident personal injury claim.
+A car accident deposition in California is used to ensure there are no surprises at trial and are to help the parties understand your perspective of all the facts in your personal injury claim.
 A deposition is the taking of testimony of a witness, under oath, before a court reporter so that testimony can be preserved for possible later use at trial.

 Understanding the Deposition Process

-A deposition typically takes places in an attorney's office.
+A car accident deposition in California typically takes places in an attorney's office.
 You will be asked a series of questions relating to your background and history, the facts of the lawsuit and the injuries suffered.
 Your answers will be recorded by a court reporter.
 The length of the deposition varies depending upon the complexity of the case, with a simple deposition taking about 30 minutes and a more involved case can last many hours.
-California limits some depositions to no more than seven hours unless a court order allows the deposition to go longer.
+According to our Riverside personal injury attorney, California limits some depositions to no more than seven hours unless a court order allows the deposition to go longer.

-Your attorney will help you prepare for your deposition based on the specific circumstances surrounding your case.
+Our Riverside personal injury attorney will help you prepare for your car accident deposition based on the specific circumstances surrounding your case.
 However, the following general tips can also be helpful:

 - Listen carefully.
 Even though you may be nervous, listen carefully to make sure you understand the question.
 If you are not sure what is being asked of you, you may ask for clarification.
 Common questions that will be asked in a deposition include questions about your personal identity, health, employment, past criminal charges, how the accident happened, and what injuries you received.

 - Stick to the facts.
-Although you need to be honest during your deposition, you do not need to provide any more information than what is requested.
+According to our Riverside personal injury attorney, although you need to be honest during your deposition, you do not need to provide any more information than what is requested.
 Only answer the specific question that is being asked and resist the urge to speculate on issues such as who was at fault for the incident.
 Don't tell jokes or use sarcasm during your deposition.
 Humor is inappropriate and risks being misinterpreted.

-Whenever you are attending a deposition, it is smart to have an attorney who can advocate for your interests.
+Whenever you are attending a deposition, it is smart to have an experienced and qualified personal injury attorney who can advocate for your interests.
 In addition to helping you prepare for the deposition, your attorney can intervene if the opposing counsel asks inappropriate or overreaching questions.